ranrandy/fetch-mle/README.md

 # MLE Take Home Exercise - Fetch
-Runfeng Li
+Runfeng Li.

+Please contact me by runfeng4[at]illinois[dot]edu if you have any question.

 ## 1. Run the App
 Turn on Docker on your computer, and run the following commands to build the docker image and run.
+You may need to wait 5-10 minutes until this image finishes setting up.
 ```
 git clone https://github.com/ranrandy/fetch-mle.git
 cd fetch-mle